EntireTwix/wasm2minecraft/README.md

 - check out https://heycam.github.io/webidl/#introduction
 - make sure to initilize your member variables
 - if you dont need any bindings for classes simply do step 1, 5, then ```wasm2lua --pureLua funcs.wasm funcs.lua --discardExportSymbols```, heavily consider wrapping C functions in `extern "C" { }` for simplicity
-- if you're using bindings, `INLINE` all functions
+- if you're using bindings, `INLINE` all functions that are going to be bound

 ## Known Bugs with fixes: